-If you don't mind the summer heat, you'll be able to enjoy some big events in India in May.
-Fortunately, many of them take place in the hills where it's not too hot.
+If you don't mind the summer heat, you'll be able to enjoy some big festivals in India in May.
+Fortunately, many of them take place in the hills, where it's not too hot.
 Here's the best of what's on in May in India (listed by date).

 Celebrated by the Ao tribes of Nagaland, the Moatsu Festival is a time of great rejoicing as the planting season comes to an end.
 All activities are associated with the harvest.
 You can expect a lot of singing, dancing, and merry making at this festival.
 The highlight of the occasion is Sangpangtu.
 Men and women dress up in their best attire and sit around a fire, eating meat and wine.
 See more North East India Festivals.